latchkey kids latchkey kids age limits

 The following is a state by state listing of specific age restrictions on home alone children.
 This list was obtained from information on the web as well as contacts within certain state agencies.
 Where no information can be found, the age restriction is listed as unknown.
 Some states are listed where there were no legal restrictions on home alone children ages and these are marked as None.
 Some states publish recommended guideline limits and those are annotated with an asterisk (*).

+Because website content changes frequently, we periodically check the validity of sources referenced in this article.
 If you find any state information that needs to be added or updated, please Contact DSC and we will update this list as soon as possible.

 Latchkey Children Age Restrictions By State